makerbase-mks/MKS-SKIPR/README.md

 ![SKIRP_SIZE](https://user-images.githubusercontent.com/12979070/178107643-b869bb41-792e-414e-b75f-68d809c23297.png)

 ## Download and install system images
 Makerbase provides a complete Klipper firmware transplanted based on the Armbian desktop system, and directly supports klipperScreen.
-Users only need to download the image file provided by Makerbase, burn it to the TF card, without a lot of construction work(If you have purchased a package that includes a TF card, the TF card has already been burned into the system before leaving the factory, and you do not need to burn it again unless you want to update a new image.).
+Users only need to download the image file provided by Makerbase, burn it to the EMMC module or TF card, without a lot of construction work(If you have purchased a package that includes an EMMC module, the EMMC module has already been burned into the system before leaving the factory, and you do not need to burn it again unless you want to update a new image.).
 ### Hardware Preparation
-- A TF memory card not less than 8G
+- An EMMC module or A TF memory card not less than 8G
 - TF card reader
 - PC with windows operating system installed
 - Wireless network card or network cable